ddutjnrevenge-universe/DE_assignments/040724/README.md

 as query
 REFRESH MATERIALIZED VIEW <view_name>
 ```
-## Temp Table
+## Temporary Table
-- store intermediate results that can be reused within the session.
-Useful for complex processing and can be indexed.
+- store intermediate results that can be reused within the session, useful for complex processing and can be indexed
 - only visible within the session in which they are created and are automatically dropped when the session ends
 - Performance: consume more resources since they involve data storage, but they can be indexed for better performance with large datasets
 ```sql